jerry73204/cns-final-tor-store/README.md

-# TorFS: Abusing Tor Onion service to store data
+# TorFS: Abusing Tor's Onion service to store data

 ## Authors

-* __Arthur Wang__, __Hsiang-Jui Lin__: Tor hidden service storage and virtual file system
+* __Arthur Wang__, __Hsiang-Jui Lin__: Tor Onion service storage and virtual file system
 * __Hsing-Yu Chen__: Data block API
 * __Adrien Wu__, __Yang Han Li__: Reports and documentation

 ## About this project

 The TorFS project was initialted as a final project in [NTU Cryptography and Network Security course](https://www.csie.ntu.edu.tw/~hchsiao/courses/cns19.html).
 It was motivated by [dnsfs](https://github.com/benjojo/dnsfs) and [pingfs](https://github.com/yarrick/pingfs).
-We explored similar idea, that exploits storage from protocols which was not intended for this purpose, and discovered Tor hidden services can be regarded as reliable data storage.
+We explored the similar idea, that exploits storage from protocols which was not intended for this purpose.
+We discovered Tor hidden services can be regarded as reliable and retrievable data storage.

 ## How TorFS works

-To know about how TorFS works, we have to understand Onion services (formerly, hidden services).
+Before involving into TorFS, it's better to understand Onion services (formerly, hidden services).
 It provides anonymity to websites and other services beneath Tor's Onion network.
-Tor website already has a good [introduction](https://www.torproject.org/docs/onion-services.html.en).
-It deserves 10 minutes reading.
+Tor website already has a good [explanation](https://www.torproject.org/docs/onion-services.html.en) on Onion services.
+For those who wants to know about it deserve 10 minutes reading on this.

-To setup an Onion service, we generate a private/public long-term key pair for our service.
-Currently it allows Ed25519 or RSA1024 keys.
-We then advertise our service, named XYZ.onion or some.
-Tor does so by asking _introduction points_, basically Tor relays, to store our public keys.
-Whoever client visiting our service should learn about our public key, and setups up a _rendezvous point_.
+To setup an Onion service, we generate a private/public long-term key pair as our service indentity.
+Currently Tor allows Ed25519 or RSA1024 keys.
+We advertise our service named XYZ.onion or some by asking _introduction points_, basically Tor relays, to store our public keys.
+Whoever client visiting our service should learn about our public key, and setups up a _rendezvous point_ for futher contact.

-We have to make a stop here.
-We only need to store data without an actual service.
-It turns out the _introduction points_, along with our public key, can survive even the actual service is absent.
+However. we only need to store data without an actual service.
+We don't need the whole feature of Onion service.
+It turns out the _introduction points_, along with our public keys, can survive even the actual service is absent.
 As you can figure out, we put the stuffs into public keys and retrieve them back using _.onion_ addresses!
 That's basically how TorFS works.

-To state in details, we derived an algorithm to generate 1024-bit long RSA keys, 800 of 1024-bits is arbitrary data in the _n_ component (product of two primes).
+In details, e derived an algorithm to generate 1024-bit long RSA keys, where 800 of 1024-bits of _n_ component (product of two primes) is arbitrary data.
 We manipulate remaining bits to satisfy RSA's constraints.
-We build a virtual file system that slice the files into 800-bit blocks, and map the replicas into _.onion_ addresses.
+Then, We build a virtual file system that slice the files into 800-bit blocks, distribute them to introduction points, and keep track of the replicas by _.onion_ addresses.

-## Demo usage
+## Prerequisites

 Since the our code uses async features, it requires Python 3.7 minimum.